BodbDearg/PsyDoom/README.md

   - Alt : Automap Manual Move
   - -/+ : Automap Zoom Out or In
   - Numbers 1-8 : Weapon switch
+  - \` : Toggle between the Vulkan and Classic (original) renderers, hardware permitting.
 - Mouse controls are currently defaulted to:
   - Left mouse : Fire
   - Right mouse : Use